aenglert42/mini_paint-circles/README.md

 ### Description
-The aim of the exercise is to write a program that will read a "configuration-file" and display the result in the terminal.
+The aim of the exercise is to write a program that will read a configuration-file and display the result in the terminal.

 #### Configuration-file
-The "configuration-file" serves as the "blueprint" for the "drawing".
+The configuration-file serves as the "blueprint" for the "drawing".

 The first line of the file defines the drawing zone.
 The program should not display anything outside of it.
 The format is as follows:
 ```